specklesystems/speckle-docs/user/grasshopper.md

 ![Creating an object with keys and values as lists](./img-gh/nodes-create-keyval-list.png)

 > Notice when creating list items, the data structure must match.
-Meaning, the keys and values for each object must start with the same branch index.
+Meaning, the keys and values for each object must start with the same model index.

 ### Deconstruct Speckle Object